sinequa/sba-angular/docs/tutorial/autocomplete.md

 })
 export class Autocomplete implements OnInit {

+    items$: Observable<string>;

     constructor() {
     }

     ngOnInit() {
+        this.items$ = of('Hello world');
     }
 }
 ```

+In this code, you have `items$` being an Observable, meaning that you can watch it to retrieve in an asyncronous way some data.
+Here, you don't yet make any call but you pass the string "Hello world" using the rxjs `of()` method  that allows to inject some data asyncronously.

 ## Display the Autocomplete component